 Are you planning to spend two days in NYC, but do not know where to start?
 You need help to make your trip that much easier and more fun.
 With advice from people who have been to NYC, it will be hard to make up your mind about where to go.
+Since you are only going for two days, look for luggage storage space, as luggage will simply slow you down.
 To ease your woes, here are some options that work no matter what time of year it is:

 Go on a Sightseeing Tour

 You can start your day by going on a Hop on Hop off bus tour around the city.
 These trips usually cover many attractions that you need to see while in NYC.
 A few of the sights that you will see include the Brooklyn Bridge, Madison Square Garden, and the Empire State Building.
 This tour gives you the choice of getting on and off the bus at your own leisure, allowing you maximum freedom.

 This place is a must-see for all tourists.
 It merges the hustle and bustle of NYC into one place and gives you a chance to see bizarre pop culture figures.
 If you want to shop for souvenirs, Times Square is the ideal place to do it thanks to the trinket joints and iconic shops located there.
 Unless you are shopping, you will need only thirty minutes at this location.

 You should grab something to eat in Midtown, before continuing with your tour.
 You will come across everything from salads and pizza to sushi and pasta.

 This comprehensive tour by Liberty Cruise line gives you the chance to explore the Manhattan skyline.
 You will get to see all the iconic landmarks such as Battery Park and the United Nations from the comfort of a boat.
 To allow for boarding and ticketing, you should arrive at least 45 minutes ahead of time.

 You can go to this area for an assorted mixture of every type of food and cuisine.
 You will find something for your price range.